matter-labs/hardhat-zksync/packages/hardhat-zksync/README.md

 ## 🕹 Commands

+### Contract deployment shortcuts

 `yarn hardhat deploy-zksync:oneline --contract-name <contract name or fully qualified name> <constructor arguments> [--verify] [--no-compile]`

 When executed, this command deploys the provided contract on the specified network, using the provided contract constructor arguments.
 Using the `verify` parameter verifies the contract after deployment, while `no-compile` skips the compilation process.

+### Contract upgrades shortcuts

+`yarn hardhat deploy-beacon:oneline --contract-name <contract name or fully qualified name> <constructor arguments> [--no-compile]`

+When executed, this command deploys the provided implementation, beacon and proxy on the specified network, using the provided contract constructor arguments.
+Optionally, the `no-compile` parameter allows the task to skip the compilation process.

+`yarn hardhat deploy-proxy:oneline --contract-name <contract name or fully qualified name> <constructor arguments> [--no-compile]`

+When executed, this command will automatically determine whether the deployment is for a Transparent or UUps proxy.
+If the Transparent proxy is chosen, it will deploy implementation, admin, and proxy.
+If the UUps proxy is chosen, it will deploy implementation and proxy.
+Optionally, the no-compile parameter allows the task to skip the compilation process.

+`yarn hardhat upgrade-beacon:oneline --contract-name <contract name or fully qualified name> --beacon-address <beacon address> [--no-compile]`

+When executed, this command upgrade beacon implementation.
+Optionally, the `no-compile` parameter allows the task to skip the compilation process.

+`yarn hardhat upgrade-proxy:oneline --contract-name <contract name or fully qualified name> --proxy-address <proxy address> [--no-compile]`

+When executed, this command upgrade uups or transparent implementation.
+Optionally, the `no-compile` parameter allows the task to skip the compilation process.

+Please consider that while the provided CLI commands enable contract deployment and upgrading, not all arguments may be available (e.g. initializer or kind propery).
+If these commands lack the required functionality, it may be necessary to utilize scripting for a more comprehensive approach.

 ## 📝 Documentation